30+ Streaming Services50+ Countries30+ Platform Guides

 Explanation

-An output deal is a licensing agreement in which a streaming platform secures the right to all (or a significant portion of) a studio's future content slate as films and shows are released.
-Rather than negotiating title by title, the streamer pays an upfront fee in exchange for access to the studio's output over a defined period.
-Netflix, Amazon, and Apple have all used output deals to secure large volumes of content from major studios and production companies.
+An output deal is a licensing agreement where a streaming platform gets the rights to all (or most of) a studio's future films and shows as they come out.
+Instead of negotiating title by title, the streamer pays an upfront fee for access to the studio's output over a set period.
+Netflix, Amazon, and Apple have all used output deals to lock in large amounts of content from major studios.

 Last updated: March 2026